jford-daac/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

 Even if your company mainly uses third-party cookies for ad targeting today, it's still a good idea to implement the AdChoices Signal now.
 It helps future-proof your implementation by carrying consumer choice signals across newer targeting approaches (hashed email, phone-based identifiers, IP-based signals, probabilistic methods, etc.), including in browsers where third-party cookies are limited or unavailable.

 For browsers that do not support third-party cookies, consumers can still use WebChoices to make IBA choice requests.
-In these environments, choice requests are stored in the Protect My Choices (PMC) extension using the AdChoices Signal specification.
+In these environments, choice requests are stored in the Protect My Choices extension using the AdChoices Signal specification.
 Companies can access these choice requests either by using a reader or by interrogating request headers.

 The DAA will list a company in the non-third-party-cookie version of WebChoices only after validating that the company has deployed one of the supported methods to access choice requests (reader, header-based approach, or another approved method).

 **Note:** In non-third-party-cookie environments, the PMC browser extension stores the AdChoices Signal only and does not regenerate or "harden" opt-out cookies.

-### <ins>Option 1:</ins> Reader
+### <ins>Option 1:</ins> JavaScript Reader

 Use a "reader" component to retrieve AdChoices Signal choice requests from the PMC environment and apply them to your ad delivery and/or measurement flows.